-Note also, that the relative contributions of the artefact term should not depend on the thermal Boltzmann polarisation of the spins, since this only affects the initial polarization of the spin system, but does not influence any steps in the presented density matrix propagation.
+395 Note also, that the relative contributions of the artefact term should not depend on the thermal Boltzmann polarisation of the spins, since this only affects the initial polarization of the spin system, but does not influence any steps in the presented density matrix propagation.
 Thus, intensities of all terms in the final equations would simply scale linearly with the Boltzman polarization, and their ratios would remain unaffected.

-There is, also, another important effect that makes the amplitude of the artefact signal $F(\tau_1)F(\tau_2)$ significantly smaller, as compared to the main SIFTER signal $F(\tau_1-\tau_2)$.
-Since the artefact term is a product of two dipolar evolution signals, each dependent only on one delay time τ_1 or τ_2 , if we formally fix one delay time and vary the other one, the maximum intensity of the signal will be at the point $\tau=0$.
+There is, also, another important effect that makes the amplitude of the artefact signal $F(\tau_1)F(\tau_2)$ significantly smaller, as compared to the main SIFTER signal $F(\tau_1 - \tau_2)$.
+Since the artefact term is a product of two dipolar evolution signals, each dependent only on one delay time τ_1 or τ_2 , if we formally fix one delay time and vary the other one, the maximum intensity of the signal will be at the point $\tau = 0$.
 The signal will decay towards the end of the trace, and reach its minimum value when τ reaches its maximum value.
-Now, if we assume the correlated change of the two delay times, as in the SIFTER experiment, we realise that the maximum of one part of the product will correspond to the minimal amplitude of the other part of the product: $\tau_1=max$ corresponds to $\tau_2=0$ and vice versa.
-Therefore, the artefact $F(\tau_1)F(\tau_2)$ can become significant only if the characteristic decay time of the dipolar evolution trace is comparable with the full length of the SIFTER trace.
+Now, if we assume the correlated change of the two delay times, as in the SIFTER experiment, we realise that the maximum of one part of the product will correspond to the minimal amplitude of the other part of the 405 product: $\tau_1 = max$ corresponds to $\tau_2 = 0$ and vice versa.
+Therefore, the artefact $F(\tau_1)F(\tau_2)$ can become significant only if

+- the characteristic decay time of the dipolar evolution trace is comparable with the full length of the SIFTER trace.
 Obviously, regardless of the presence or absence of the artefact, this length of the SIFTER trace will also mean that such a trace would be too short to compute accurately the corresponding distance distribution.
-Thus, we can conclude that in most of the practically useful SIFTER measurements the presence of the second term in the SIFTER signal, described by equation (44), would introduce only very weak trace distortions, which should not significantly affect accuracy of the SIFTER data analysis.

-The quantitative analysis of the structure of the intramolecular SIFTER signal, and validation of the presented analytical solution requires substantial effort, and needs good quality reference data on the 'true distance distribution' in the sample under study (e.g. measured by DEER).
+Thus, we can conclude that in most of the practically useful SIFTER measurements the presence of the second term in the SIFTER signal, described by the Eq.
+(40), would introduce only very weak trace distortions, which should not significantly affect accuracy of the SIFTER data analysis. - The quantitative analysis of the structure of the intramolecular SIFTER signal, and validation of the presented analytical solution requires substantial effort, and needs good quality reference data on the 'true distance distribution' in the sample under study (e.g. measured by DEER).
 Here, we will concentrate on the analysis of the intermolecular SIFTER signal in monoradical solutions and the non-modulated part of the SIFTER signal of biradicals.
-These contributions should be described by equations (17,18) and by equation (43), respectively.
+These contributions should be described by equa- - 415 tions (15,16) and by Eq.
+(39), respectively.
 Note that for proper distance distribution analysis, according to our equations, the removal of the non-modulated contribution in SIFTER should be performed by fitting and subtraction, rather than by division as in DEER.
-Of course, after such subtraction, the modulated part of the SIFTER signal would still need to be divided by the appropriate (different in shape) biradical-related background function $\frac{1}{2} \left[B_S(\tau_1, \tau_2) + B_t(\tau_1) B_t(\tau_2) \right]$ (as described in equation (44) for the main, first term).
-We would like to reiterate here that the currently used heuristic background correction procedure, based on the analogy with DEER data analysis, unfortunately, does not match our theoretical predictions.
-The intermolecular background signal for the modulated part of SIFTER signal would decay slower than the SIDRE signal $B_S(\tau_1, \tau_2)$.
-Therefore, background division with using SIDRE as a background function or with fitting the background function to the unmodulated part of the SIFTER signal would disturb the desired intramolecular dipolar modulations.
+Of course, after such subtraction, the modulated part of the SIFTER signal would still need to be divided by the appropriate (different in shape) biradical-related background function $\frac{1}{2} \left[\tilde{B}s(\tau_1, \tau_2) + B_t(\tau_1)B_t(\tau_2) \right]$ (as described in the equation (40) for the main, first term).